 - Shopping protections, like purchase protection and extended warranty protection

 - Travel protections, including primary car rental insurance, trip delay reimbursement, and more

 Getting straight to the good stuff, let’s talk about the Chase Sapphire Preferred’s travel rewards.

-You can start off with a ton of points: 100,000 bonus points for spending $4,000 in the first 3 months from account opening.
+You can start off with a ton of points: 60,000 bonus points after spending $4,000 on purchases in the first 3 months.

 When redeemed through Chase’s portal that’s worth hundreds in free travel, and when redeemed directly with a transfer partner, it could potentially be worth much more.